Burke Brook: Blythwood Ravine Park

 Blythwood Ravine Park is a ravine between Alexander Muir Memorial Gardens and Blythwood Road.
 It also has entrances and the end of Strathgowan Avenue and Glengowan Road.
 The park is quite skinny and acts as a connector park between Sherwood park and Alexander Muir Memorial Gardens/ Yonge Street.

 Alexander Muir Memorial Gardens

 This park is between Blythwood Ravine Park and Yonge Street.
 It contains the tennis courts of the Lawrence Park Tennis Club and the fields of the Lawrence Park Lawn Bowling and Croquet Club.
 The main attraction of the park is the song The Maple Leaf Forever, a patriotic song about Canada, by Alexander Muir, printed on a stone wall with stairs connected to the fields and gardens of the park.
 The park was originally located on the west side of Yonge Street across from the Mount Pleasant Cemetery to celebrate the Toronto centennial celebrations.
 To build the Yonge Subway the TTC paid over $100,000 to move the park, including the stone wall, to its current location in Lawrence Park.

-Duplex Parkette (and Glenview Parkette)
+Duplex Parkette/Glenview Parkette

-In Duplex Parkette, Burke Brook is underground in pipes.
-Glenview Parkette is two islands with pathways running through them.
+Duplex Parkette is located between Yonge Street and Duplex Avenue south of Chatsworth Drive.
+Burke Brooke runs in underground pipes through the entirety of the park.
+Just south of Duplex Parkette is Glenview Parkette.
+A small part consisting of two small flower gardens with pathways running through them.